-The nurse aide certificate provides the student with entry-level skills required for employment as an aide in a long-term care facility, an acute care facility, or a home health care agency.
+The Nurse Aide certificate program provides the student with entry-level skills required for employment as a nurse aide in a long-term care facility, an acute care facility, or a home health care agency.
 Special needs of the geriatric population are emphasized.
-Students who successfully complete this certificate qualify to take the State Certification Examination.
-Instruction includes basic nursing assistant procedures, skills, restorative services, general household activities, patient care, safety and emergency care.
-Students gain an understanding of the responsibilities involved in working with patients of all ages, in both wellness and illness, and issues of mental health, patient rights and patient/family interactions.
-A minimum of 107 hours of training is required.
+Students who successfully complete this certificate qualify to take the National Nurse Aide Assessment Program (NNAAP) Examination in order to become certified and placed on the Colorado Nurse Aide Registry.
+Instruction includes basic nursing skills, personal care skills, care of cognitively impaired clients, skills that meet the psycho-social and mental health needs of clients, and basic restorative services.
+Students gain an understanding of professional communication and interpersonal skills in health care, infection control, safety and emergency procedures, promoting clients’ independence, and respecting clients’ rights.
+A minimum of 92 hours of training is required.

-Students admitted to the Nurse Aide program must undergo a background check and maintain current CPR certification and professional liability insurance.
+Students admitted to the Nurse Aide program must undergo a background check, submit proof of immunizations, and obtain professional liability insurance.

 Office of Student Services